 I love eating good food, cooking, traveling, spending time with friends and family, enjoying the outdoors, watching addictive TV shows, listening to podcasts, and laughing.
 I am very curious about different people, places, and cultures and my favorite people are too.

-I had a long and winding road to becoming the dietitian I am today.
+I had a long and winding road to becoming a dietitian.
 In high school and college I thought that I wanted to be a therapist.
 I got my degree in psychology at Penn State, but I didn’t feel ready to go to grad school and decided that I would rather work first.
 I moved to San Diego and found a job where I managed energy efficiency programs.
 During that time I started getting interested in cooking and reading about food, and I was feeling uninspired by my job.
 I had a good life in a great place, but I wanted to do something that could help people.

 I put together my love of food and cooking with my previous interest in counseling and I decided to go back to school to become a dietitian.
 I moved across the country and graduated from the University of North Carolina at Greensboro with a Master’s Degree in Nutrition and completed my dietetic internship.
-As I dietitian I have worked mostly in outpatient nutrition counseling.
-I have also worked in corporate settings, hospitals, and in hospice.
-I have helped people with a variety of nutrition problems, but my passion is helping women with PCOS.
+As I dietitian I have worked in outpatient nutrition counseling, corporate office, hospice, and in mental health settings.

 I worked with a lot of different people with different nutrition needs, but my passion has become working with people with PCOS and those struggling with disordered eating.
 I have PCOS and have gone through fertility treatments to get pregnant and I know how isolating and stressful this can feel.
 I know that people are strongly encouraged to lose weight by any means necessary and I know that this can cause such harm.
 I feel most gratified when I can help people who are so stressed about food and/or PCOS when I meet them, learn to find joy in eating and feeling well again.